mahdafr/18w_cs5376/README.md

 # 18w_cs5376
+## About Agents
+The `agent` package contains several agents which implement different approaches to solve
+## About Project
 CS5376 course project: Apiary Party <br/>
 To work with the [Apiary Party](https://github.com/osveliz/ApiaryParty) library
 - the source code is included as a package in this project (found in the `src/apiaryparty` directory)